operator-framework/operator-sdk/doc/proposals/cli-ux-phase1.md

 **Open questions:**
 1. When the user aborts the process, should we handle cleanup for any of the InstallPlan, CSV, CRD, and CR resources?
 Which of these will be automatically garbage-collected?
-2. The `upstream` version of the manifests have several differences with the `ocp` and `okd` manifests, notably installation in different namespaces.
-Since `olm up` will need to create resources in these namespaces, how will we account for these (and any other) differences?

 ## References